Authored by Adam Sherman

 This range has also been designed with arch support in mind as it features an ergonomic EVA foam midsole to absorb high impacts and provide ultimate comfort for your feet.

 The range comes in different colors to match any of your outfits; you’ll find that comfort and happy feet don’t have to come with a hefty tag.
+No sandal screams comfortable footwear more than a Viakix sandal.

 The Bottom Line on Finding Shoes for Bunions